IEEE-NITK/blog/_posts/2022-04-08-sessions-and-jwt.md

 1. Authentication - the process of verifying a user and granting access.
 2. Authorization - the process of making sure that a person has permission to access a requested resource.

 Authentication is done before authorization.
-Authentication usuallay involves a user typing his / her username and password.
+Authentication usually involves a user typing his / her username and password.
 Whereas in authorization the server makes sure that the user who is requesting access is actually who he/she is claiming to be and that he has permission to request.

 In here, I am not going to explain the process of securely logging in a user and ensuring data security.
 That is a topic for another post.